flexoffer/flexoffer-specifications/Specifications.md

 |minDuration |No |Integer | Minimal slice duration in number of intervals|
 |maxDuration |No |Integer | Maximal slice duration in number of intervals|

-*Table 2.1: Sub-attributes for SFOs.*
+*Table 2.1: Sub-attributes of flexOfferSlice for SFOs.*

 #### 2.2.2 Response schedule
 Data in ScheduleSlice format has the following sub-elements: